General-Meow/learning-ansible/README.md

 ansible --list-hosts <GROUP>                          : shows all the hosts that the machine knows about, values
-                                                  : can be all, groupname, wildcards, hostnames ansible -i inventory.file --list-hosts all        : use the -i option to state the inventory file
+                                                  : can be all, groupname, wildcards, hostnames ansible -i inventory.file --list-hosts all        : use the -i option to state the inventory file ansible -m ping all                               : ping all hosts ansible -m command -a "hostname" all              : get the hostname of all inventory machines. -a "hostname" is the argument

+### Inventory
 - you have 2 ways in which you can define a inventory file (inventory holds information about nodes/machines under management)
   - static; as in a defined file with all the machines
   - dynamic; a programme, typically a python script will run before that will generate the file